OpenIdentityPlatform/OpenDJ/opendj-packages/opendj-docker/README.md

 once it is done that server is stopped and started again in the foreground, so a client that only waits for the port can have its first requests fail in between.
-A replica set up with `MASTER_SERVER` tries a master it cannot connect to again, every 10 s for up to 5 minutes, so that window does not fail its replication setup.
+A replica set up with `MASTER_SERVER` tries a master it cannot connect to again, every 10 s for up to 5 minutes, so a master that is down when the replica reaches it does not fail its replication setup; one that stops while `dsreplication enable` is writing to it still does.

+With `OPENDJ_REPLICATION_TYPE=srs`, start the directory server replicas one at a time, each once the previous one is healthy: every replica pushes its data to the replicas connected at that moment, and one that is restarting at the end of its own first start misses it.

 A bootstrap that imports `SAMPLE_DATA` can take minutes on a small container, which is what the start period allows for.
 A bootstrap that fails - or an upgrade that fails when starting